andrewvaughan/template-core/.github/CONTRIBUTING.md

 ---

-## Working on issues
+## Working on Issues

 The [GitHub Issues][issues] section manages the project's bugs, features, and formal efforts.
 It's here that Project Maintainers determine which Issues are road-mapped and plan [Project Milestones][milestones] accordingly.

 ### Software Development Lifecycle

-All contributions to the project **must** follow this Software Development Lifecycle (SDLC).
-Six (6) distinct phases make up the SDLC, with each state represented by a different `Status` label that matches one of the following:
+All contributions to the project **must** follow this Software Development Lifecycle, or SDLC.
+Six distinct phases make up the SDLC, with each state represented by a different `Status` label that matches one of the following:

 #### `Status: 01-Pending Initiation`